Bicester Airfield: Post-war

 At the end of 1944, Bicester became a non-flying unit, used for maintenance, and later as a Motor Transport depot.
-In 1953, No. 71 Maintenance Unit arrived, that salvaged, repaired, and then transported damaged aircraft.
+In 1953, No. 71 Maintenance Unit RAF arrived, that salvaged, repaired, and then transported damaged aircraft.

 In 1956, Windrushers Gliding Club arrived, having moved from Little Rissington, and gliding began at the field.
 In 1963, the Royal Air Force Gliding & Soaring Association (RAFGSA) began using the site, eventually merging with Windrushers Gliding Club.
 Gliding has taken place at the airfield since 1956.
 In 1966, No. 1 LAA Squadron RAF Regiment arrived from RAAF Butterworth, Malaysia, along with No. 26 LAA Squadron RAF Regiment − from RAF Changi, Singapore.

+in 1965, Queen Elizabeth II visited RAF Bicester with Prince Philip, Duke of Edinburgh.
+The visiting Royals were given a full tour of the site before watching various demonstrations of aircraft at the airfield.

 In 1976, the RAF ceased to use the airfield as a military base, but still maintained staff there to run the gliding training operation as adventure training for servicemen.
 In the mid-1980s, the USAF briefly used the Technical and Domestic Area for storage.

 In 1982 the USAF created a wartime contingency hospital with 500 beds and all ancillary medical services using restored RAF World War II dormitories.
 There were between 12 and 20 USAF personnel stationed on site until the beginning of Operation Desert Storm, when they were augmented by 1200 USAF medical personnel from USAF medical Center, Wilford Hall, Lackland Air Force Base, Texas.
 The facility was used to treat minor physical injuries and possible PTSD patients.
 The unit was deactivated in 1992.

 Between 1979 and 1992, the RAFGSA Centre allowed US servicemen from RAF Upper Heyford to become members.
 US servicemen, from the US Armed Forces family housing next to the airfield in Bicester, learnt to fly at Bicester as a result.

 In 1990, during Operation Desert Shield, the USAF deployed medical personnel to the site, and equipped a number of buildings in both the Technical and Domestic area as a hospital.
-This was done in anticipation of a large numbers of casualties that never materialized, during the 1991 First Persian Gulf War.
+This was done in anticipation of large numbers of casualties that never materialised, during the 1991 First Persian Gulf War.
+The blood fridges installed by the USAF still exist in Hangar 109 along with a large amount of graffiti relating to the servicemen based there, 109 is now used as a car storage facility.

 In 1997 the Ministry of Defence placed the Married Quarter sites at RAF Bicester up for disposal by formal tender.

-Today
+The successful buyer was the Welbeck Estate Group from the City of Wells, Somerset, this being their 35th successful acquisition of military sites from the Ministry of Defence since 1980.
+They renamed the NCO Married Quarters 'The 'Rowans'.